Georges Biassou: Final years

 Fort Matanzas, St. Augustine.
 Pictured in 2012.

-Georges Biassou lived in the Salcedo House in St. Augustine.
+Biassou lived in the Salcedo House in St. Augustine.
 He bought a plantation, farmed by slaves of his own.
-Biassou continued to serve Spain in his final years, defending Florida against attacks of the Seminole Indians.
-He had achieved 10 years of freedom before he died at age 60 on 14 July 1801, during a drunk brawl.
-He was honoured with a Catholic mass and was buried at the Tolomato Cemetery.
+He continued to serve Spain in his final years, defending Florida against attacks of the Seminole Indians.
+He had achieved 10 years of freedom before he died at age 60 on 14 July 1801, during a drunken brawl.
+He was honoured with a Catholic Mass and was buried at the Tolomato Cemetery.
 The exact location of his gravesite is unknown, as most grave markers were made of wood and have long since disappeared.

 Legacy

-Georges was commemorated as a Spanish officer and an honourable veteran, and was recognised with a Guard of Honour at his Funeral.
+Biassou was commemorated as a Spanish officer and an honourable veteran, and was recognised with a Guard of Honour at his Funeral.
 On 1 January 1804, the island of Hispaniola was declared an independent state, divided into the Republic of Haiti and the Dominican Republic.
 Haiti is the only nation that has emerged from a successful slave rebellion in modern history.
 Haiti's independence exposed an interdependence between slave emancipation and the construction of a sovereign state, giving rise to issues such as the definition of citizenship and difficulties in laying political foundations.

-Georges Biassou's impact surpassed the domestic threshold and influenced world politics permanently.
+Biassou's impact surpassed the domestic threshold and influenced world politics permanently.
 The Haitian revolution dictated the structure of international relations in the forthcoming 19th century with its defeat of the French colonial empire, and subsequent impact on Spain and England, who emerged weakened from the conflict and remained cautious for years to come.

-In August 2009, the US Ambassador to Haiti, Raymond Joseph, visited St. Augustine to raise awareness for Haitian-American heritage.
+In August 2009, the Haitian Ambassador to the United States, Raymond Joseph, visited St. Augustine to raise awareness for Haitian-American heritage.
 He visited Biassou's home, fort and cemetery, and placed a wreath in front of the chapel in Tolomato Cemetery in honour of Biassou.
 In 1798, Biassou also appeared as a fictional character in Jean-Baptiste Picquenard's novel, 'Adonis, ou le bon nègre, anecdote coloniale (English: Adonis, or the good negro, colonial anecdote), in which he is depicted as a "cruel and bloodthirsty leader".

 Witness accounts

-A witness account titled 'The revolution of Saint-Domingue, containing everything that occurred in the French colony from the start of the revolution until the author's departure for France on 8 September 1792 (title translated to English) is written by an anonymous author, who is only identified by the fact that he is a white male.
+A witness account titled The revolution of Saint-Domingue, containing everything that occurred in the French colony from the start of the revolution until the author's departure for France on 8 September 1792 was written by an anonymous author, who is only identified by the fact that he is a white male.
 He details his experiences of being a white prisoner, being held captive on the first night of the uprising, August 22, 1791.
 This account provides a vivid first-person perceptive.

-Monsieur Joseph Gros was one of Jeannot Bullet's white prisoners at his rebel camp.
+Joseph Gros was one of Jeannot Bullet's white prisoners at his rebel camp.
 Gros also published an account, in which he states that Jeannot ordered for one prisoner to be tortured and executed every 24 hours, in order to "prolong his enjoyment".
-Jeannot Bullet would be tried and executed for this by Georges Biassou and Jean-François Papillon.
+Bullet would be tried and executed for this by Biassou and Jean-François Papillon.